Cover image for blog title on how to become a better self-taught artist

 Starting with a web search on “learning proportions in human anatomy” to see what came up, I then clicked on the top results to view their course curriculum.

 Also, when searching for books online, if you’re able to peek inside at the table of contents – the listed topics are ideal for learning activities.
-Otherwise, there is always the local library if peeking inside eBooks or samples are unavailable without a purchase.

 Here is a sample Table of Contents from Arthur L. Guptill’s classic Rendering in Pen and Ink, which has long been regarded as one of the most comprehensive books published on the subject of ink drawing.

-This is how I built my curriculum and at the same time gathered relevant resources.
 However, be wary of rabbit holes.
 I got sidetracked by enticing tutorials and bargain sales but was saved by my SMART goals.
-Fun but unrelated topics got filed into a low-priority folder.
+Fun but unrelated topics got filed away for later into a low-priority folder.

 I mentioned finding a mentor.
 In my long-time corporate career, I regularly had mentors and benefited greatly as a result.
 The organizations I worked for had formal mentorship programs which made the process more accessible.
 Now, as a self-employed artist matching my needs to the right (and affordable/available) mentor has been more challenging.
 Admittedly I’m still searching.

-Sometimes, we just need a quick tip.
 To validate my search efforts, I conducted information interviews.
-I reached out to professional artists (whom I found on LinkedIn or follow on Instagram) asking for their advice on the resources I was considering, and if they could recommend anything else they found worthwhile.
-As well, when I was accepted at a Comic-con for the first time, I reached out to the same artists for their advice for my table setup.
+I contacted professional artists (whom I found on LinkedIn or follow on Instagram) asking for their advice on the resources I was considering, and if they could recommend anything else they found worthwhile.

-05 – Learning plan
+05 – Learning Plan

 At the top is the vision of the future, where I want to go.
-Underneath is the current state, where I’m starting from.

 Learning plan for artists

-My learning needs become “lesson topics” for my custom learning curriculum.
-From the results of my search on those lesson topics, I then created areas of study that become modules.
-I created three modules however you can have as many as is manageable.
-Also noted are the hours of study/practice to aim for.
+From the results of my search on those lesson topics, I then created areas of study that became modules.

 Curriculum for Artist Learning Plan SAMPLE

-For each module are learning activities.
-Some of these are the measurable and achievable tasks that we established from our SMART goals exercise.
-Anticipate that you will modify these tasks as you progress.
+For each module, there are learning activities.
+Some of these are the tasks that you already established from our SMART goals exercise.

 For example, if as part of your learning resources, you opted to take online courses or purchased a workbook with exercises, there likely will be assignments or projects.
-These can be integrated into your curriculum as learning activities and outcomes.

 Learning Activities for Artists Development

-With this approach, the triage of information becomes pretty straightforward.
-Once you’ve achieved all the tasks in your learning plan, you can go through the cycle again and increase the challenge essentially learning anything you set your mind to, which I found really motivating.
+Once you’ve achieved all the tasks in your learning plan, you can go through the cycle again and increase or modify the challenge.

 Watch the companion video for more examples.